 A gas explosion rocks a community and leaves one dead in Kentucky

-A gas explosion rocked a Kentucky community Thursday morning, leaving one person dead and lighting at least 5 homes on fire, according to local authorities.
+A gas explosion rocked the Kentucky community of Moreland early Thursday, leaving one person dead and setting at least six homes on fire, according to local authorities.

-Residents in Moreland were evacuated after the explosion, the Lincoln County Sheriff’s Office said.
-The number of people evacuated was not immediately available.
-A shelter has been set up at a local church.
+Lincoln County Coroner Farris Marcum told CNN that Lisa Denise Derringer, 58, was killed.

-Dan Gilliam, the director of Lincoln County Emergency Management, said authorities believe the explosion was the result of a rupture of a 30-inch gas transmission pipeline, but it will take time to definitively determine the cause.
+At least five others were injured, according to Dan Gilliam, the director of Lincoln County Emergency Management, and at least six structures were damaged.

 “There doesn’t really look like there’s any in-between back there,” Gilliam added.
 “They’re either destroyed, or they’re still standing.”